modabas/ModEndpoints/README.md

 ## Key Features

- - Encapsulates endpoint behaviors like request validation, business logic, and response mapping into a single class.
+ - Encapsulates endpoint behaviors like request validation, request handling, and response mapping.
  - Separates concerns to promote clean, maintainable code.
- - Uses the minimal APIs and routing system provided by ASP.NET Core.
-Configuration, parameter binding, authentication, Open Api tooling, filters, etc. are all minimal apis under the hood.
+ - Uses the Minimal Apis and routing system provided by ASP.NET Core.
+Configuration, parameter binding, authentication, Open Api tooling, filters, etc. are all Minimal Apis under the hood.
 Supports anything that Minimal Apis does.
  - Abstracts the logic for converting business results into HTTP responses.
- - Supports auto discovery and registration of endpoints.
+ - Supports auto discovery and registration.
- - Has built-in validation support and integrates seamlessly with FluentValidation.
+ - Has built-in validation support with [FluentValidation](https://github.com/FluentValidation/FluentValidation).
 If a validator is registered for request model, it is automatically validated before being handled.
- - Supports constructor dependency injection.
+ - Supports constructor dependency injection in endpoint implementations.

+## Performance

+WebResultEndpoints have a slight overhead (3-4%) over regular Minimal Apis on request/sec metric under load tests with 100 virtual users.

+MinimalEndpoints perform about same as regular Minimal Apis.

+The web apis called for tests, perform only in-process operations like resolving dependency, validating input, calling local methods with no network or disk I/O.

+See [test results](./samples/BenchmarkWebApi/BenchmarkFiles/inprocess_benchmark_results.txt) under [BenchmarkFiles](https://github.com/modabas/ModEndpoints/tree/main/samples/BenchmarkWebApi/BenchmarkFiles) folder of BenchmarkWebApi project for detailed results and test scripts.

 ## Workflow

-An endpoint must implement 2 virtual methods: Configure and HandleAsync.
+An endpoint must implement two virtual methods: Configure and HandleAsync.

 ### Configuration: